voxpupuli/puppet-jira/README.md

 ######Upgrades to JIRA

 ######Upgrades to the JIRA puppet Module
-mkrakowitzer-deploy has been replaced with nanlui-staging as the default module for deploying the JIRA binaries.
+mkrakowitzer-deploy has been replaced with nanliu-staging as the default module for deploying the JIRA binaries.
 You can still use mkrakowitzer-deploy with the *staging_or_deploy => 'deploy'*

 ```puppet
   class { 'jira':